CrystalWolfe/SEF-Lecture-One/README.md

-# Thid is a title
+# This is a title

 And if you write here, you get a paragraph